eddie-m-m/secret_santa/README.md

-# secret_santa_randomizer
+# secret_santa

-An interactive, fun way to spice up your Secret Santa lists.
+A simplified way to make your Secret Santa lists.

 ## Description